nclman/esp32-soil-moisture/README.md

   - 5-6V solar panel
   - 5V - 3.3V step down module (3.3V for ESP32-S2-Mini power supply)

 The device is WiFi-enabled and it can send logs to your Firebase Realtime Database periodically.
-Once a day, it also checks the RTDB for firmware updates, and then performs the download+update if available.
+It also checks the RTDB for firmware & config updates, and then performs the download+update if available.

 ## Prerequisites
 ### Hardware
-- ESP32-S2-Mini or any ESP32-based devkit should work
+- ESP32-S2-Mini, ESP32-C3-Mini or any ESP32-based devkit should work
 - USB connection to your host computer
 - WiFi connectivity